-Thank you for taking the time read the 2022 Annual Security and Fire Safety Report for Indiana Wesleyan University.
+Thank you for taking the time read the 2023 Annual Security and Fire Safety Report for Indiana Wesleyan University.
 This report reflects current policies and procedures for IWU relating to emergencies, crimes, and reporting options and obligations.
 This report details crime statistics for IWU-Marion.
-Statics include the last three calendar years - January 1 to December 31 - for 2020, 2021 and 2022.
+Statics include the last three calendar years - January 1 to December 31 - for 2021, 2022 and 2023.

 On behalf of the dedicated members of the IWU Campus Police Department we wish to thank you for your support and assistance.
 It is our privilege to serve the IWU community.
-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, a copy of this Annual Security Report is available online at https://www.indwes.edu/about/student-consumer-information/asr-marion.pdf.
-A hard copy of this report is available by contacting the Office of Campus Police and Emergency Management at 765-677-2109 or campuspolice@indwes.edu.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, a copy of this Annual Security Report is available on the Campus Police & Emergency Management portal page under Annual Security Reports.